freerbeing/alpujarrabrothers/content/_index.md

 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
 header_headline: "Alpujarra Brothers"
-header_subheadline: "Supporting and mentoring young men<br>Modelling healthy masculinity<br>Rites of passage/Initiations<br>Community support"
+header_subheadline: "Modelling healthy masculinity<br>Rites of passage/Initiations<br>Supporting and mentoring young men<br>Community support"
 ---